 Riga, Latvia (Or Vilnius or Tallinn)

 Traveling to Riga is a little like traveling to a mini-Russia, except you don’t need a visa.
 The city has a large Russian population, with grand buildings in a charming historic center.
 There are some delicious Russian restaurants and even communist themed pubs, with old Soviet memorabilia.

 Riga is the largest capital of the 3 Baltic countries and boasts excellent architecture, food and nightlife, for great prices.
 It used to be difficult to visit Riga, given that it was formerly part of the Soviet Union.
 But now that several European discount carriers fly there or to neighboring Vilnius, Lithuania and Tallinn, Estonia, more people are traveling to Riga.

 All of the Baltic capitals are worth visiting.
 We also enjoyed our time in Vilnius and would return if the opportunity arose.
 While we haven’t been to Tallinn, Estonia, we consistently read and hear great things.
-In the future we’re planning to travel to Tallinn and visit St. Petersburg, Russia on their free 72 hour visa.
-The free 72 hour visa is only available for travellers visiting St. Petersburg by ferry, which you can also take from Helsinki.
+In the future, we’re planning to travel to Tallinn and visit St. Petersburg, Russia on their free 72-hour visa.
+The free 72-hour visa is only available for travelers visiting St. Petersburg by ferry, which you can also take from Helsinki.

 Travel Tips for Great Off the Radar Eastern European Cities to Visit